About Brian Croft

 Public Speaking Engagements:

-Brian presents a compelling, colourful and sequential visual tour of his journey.
-He speaks of the evolving nature of his work with a special emphasis on the intriguing nature of the historical research required to render each canvas as a legitimate portrayal of our past.
-He also introduces each painting in a way that lets the viewer to step into warm and sensitive scenes of our past and the past lives of our ancestors in Vancouver and British Columbia.
+Brian presents a compelling, colourful and sequential visual tour of his artistic journey.
+He speaks of the evolving direction of his work with a special emphasis on the intriguing nature of the historical research required to render each canvas as a legitimate portrayal of our past.
+He also introduces each painting in a way that lets the viewer to step into warm and sensitive scenes of our past and the past-lives of our ancestors in Vancouver and British Columbia.

 About my Giclee prints:

 My fascination with painting history resulted in the creation of hundreds of images.
-Over time I found that I truly regretted parting with my original work because it seemed to me that all that research and pigment was simply disappearing into private collections where it was not available for the rest of us to see.
-As a result I decided to make my work more widely available in the form of prints.
+Over time I found that I truly regretted parting with my original work, when it was sold at galleries.
+It seemed to me that all my research and brushwork was simply disappearing into private collections where it was not available for the rest of us to see.
+Because of this, I decided to make my work more widely available in the form of both limited edition and open edition prints.

-I have defined a strict code of ethics in the creation of my limited edition prints.
-My limited editions may run to any total number selected by me.
-Using the example of a run of 95 signed-numbered prints, this is documented in promotional literature as (SN95).
+My limited edition print- runs are limited by me in that I specify and control the total number that will be created.
+Using the example of a run of 95 signed-numbered prints, this "limit" is documented in promotional literature as (SN95).
 In addition I create a very limited number of Publisher Proofs (PP) which will not exceed 5% of the SN total.
 I also create Artist Proofs (AP) which will not exceed 10% of the SN total.
-In this example case of a (SN95, AP10, PP5) limited edition run, a total of 110 giclee’ prints will be created and no more.).
+In this example case of a (SN95, AP10, PP5) limited edition run, a total of 110 prints will be created.Each limited edition print is accompanied with a numbered certificate of authenticity.
+The certificate also contains a summary of the history of the image as well as a few artistic comments.

-With a few variations, I generally produce canvas giclee prints in the following sizes:
+With some variations, I generally produce canvas giclee prints in the following standard sizes which are specified in promotional literature:

 20" x 32" this is my Regular sized print,